monjurkhuda/chingunote/README.md

 ### Clone this repository

 Clone this repository locally.
-Run npm install in your terminal, if you don't have npm.
+Run "npm install" in your terminal.

 ### Set Up A Firebase Project
 Chingu Note App uses Firebase authentication and Realtime Database (I am using Firebase hosting as well for the demo, but you are free to host it anywhere).